Can I buy directly from you?

 People tell me solid floors are better than engineered floors.
 Is that true?

 We manufacture both engineered and solid hardwood flooring for most of our customers - so we're not biased.
 However engineered floors are a more stable product, meaning they will not gap in the winter or cup in the summer when properly cared for.
 For most applications engineered hardwoods are a better & Greener choice than solid hardwoods will provide a lifetime of service.
-Please take a quick look at our section Engineered vs Solid to see why.
+Please take a quick look at our section

 Is your product Green & certified?